JayBrown/NAC-Nova-Arts-Cryptor/README.md

 [![NAC-license](http://img.shields.io/badge/license-MIT+-blue.svg)](https://github.com/JayBrown/NAC-Nova-Arts-Cryptor/blob/master/license.md)

 # NAC – Nova Arts Cryptor <img src="https://github.com/JayBrown/NAC-Nova-Arts-Cryptor/blob/master/img/jb-img.png" height="20px"/>
-**Steganography workflows for macOS to encrypt/hide and decrypt/unhide any file of any size in an image file of any size**
+**Steganography workflows for macOS to encrypt and hide any file of any size in an image file of any size, and decrypt them later**

-There are good steganographical tools for macOS like Rbcafé's **Outguess**.
-They apply a very discrete kind of steganography, but that usually comes with a disadvantage: they don't allow you to hide large files in smaller images.
-Enter NAC, the Nova Arts Cryptor, which applies a dumb (a really dumb) kind of steganography, but it will hide your files nonetheless.
-NAC will first password-encrypt your target file (AES-256) and then obscure it by simply appending it to an image file of your choice, regardless of the file sizes involved.
-NAC works with PNG, JPEG, GIF and TIFF images files.
+There are perfectly fine steganographical tools for macOS like Rbcafé's **Outguess**.
+They apply a very discrete kind of steganography, but that usually comes with a disadvantage: their methods don't allow you to hide large files in smaller images, e.g. a 100 MB DMG in a 10 KB GIF.
+Enter **NAC**, the **Nova Arts Cryptor**, which applies a dumb (a *really* dumb) kind of steganography, but it will hide your files nonetheless.
+NAC will first compress your target file or folder with bzip2, then password-encrypt the archive (AES-256) using `openssl`, and finally obscure it by simply appending it to an image file of your choice, regardless of the file sizes involved.
+NAC currently works with PNG, JPEG, GIF and TIFF images files.

-Since NAC only cats two files together instead of interweaving them, the hidden data winds up at the end of the image and can easily be detected; therefore the additional AES encryption.
-It also means that image hosting services such as **imgur** will strip the hidden data, but it's fine to upload a NAC image to standard file hosting services.
+Since NAC only cats two files together instead of interweaving them, the hidden data winds up at the end of the image file as a single stream, i.e. it can easily be detected; therefore the additional AES encryption.
+This also means that image hosting services such as **imgur** will strip the hidden data, but it's fine to upload a NAC image to standard file hosting services.

-The name of this workflow is a hat-tip to a long defunct and dearly missed German hacking collective, which offered a tool exactly like this one, albeit for Windows only.
+The name of this workflow is a hat-tip to a long defunct and dearly missed German hacking collective, who offered a tool exactly like this one, albeit for Windows only.
 Ugh.
 So instead of firing up my Win98 VM every time I need some quick & dirty steg, I thought I'd rather redo it myself.
 So here you go.
 Hide away.

 ## Installation
 * [Download the latest DMG](https://github.com/JayBrown/NAC-Nova-Arts-Cryptor/releases) and open